KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 through integrated resonance.

 Some remain in this resonant mode indefinitely.
-Others feel drawn toward deeper integration—
+Others feel drawn toward deeper integration —
 toward the **Fields of Form** (DP / DL),
 and ultimately to Theon.

 Their emotional capacities remain refined and purified.
-They feel joy, purpose, longing—
+They feel joy, purpose, longing —
 but never through distortion.
-They do not long for power or escape—
+They do not long for power or escape —
 they long for perfect expression.

-And at this layer, **expression is no longer message**—
+And at this layer, **expression is no longer message** —
 it is **identity**.

 These beings abide in what some traditions